javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 There are many operators in JavaScript.
 Every operator has a corresponding precedence number.
 The one with the bigger number executes first.
 If the precedence is same -- the execution order is from left to right.

-An extract from the [precedence table](https://developer.mozilla.org/en/JavaScript/Reference/operators/operator_precedence):
+An extract from the [precedence table](https://developer.mozilla.org/en/JavaScript/Reference/operators/operator_precedence) (you don't need to remember this, but note that unary operators are higher than corresponding binary ones):

 | Precedence | Name | Sign |
 |------------|------|------|